GregCM/whrwthal/README.md

   And
   Laudable

-whrwthal is a lightweight and easy to use cross-platform application, compared to current alternatives.
+whrwthal-lite is an even more lightweight and easy to use cross-platform application, compared to current alternatives.
 It was inspired by the need for access to rapidly distributable scriptures without fear of persecution in closed-countries.
 See https://www.opendoorsusa.org/christian-persecution/world-watch-list/, https://flashdrivesforfreedom.org/

-As such, whrwthal totals just under 9MB, or 5MB if low-footprint mode is on (consider Xiphos-Unix at just under 30MB, Xiphos-Windows 47MB).
+As such, whrwthal-lite totals just under 7.2MB, or 2.5MB if low-footprint mode is on (consider Xiphos-Unix at just under 30MB, Xiphos-Windows 47MB).
 It can inconspicuously reside on your thumb drive among photos, as well as be sent through email!
 (Gmail caps its message+attachment size at 25MB)

 whrwthal requires no internet connection, and therefore presents no threat to use on your own personal computer, laptop, or even plugged in at a public access computer such as a library.
 It communicates with no outside program, and requires no additional input beyond initial installation.